Vishvajit305/MANTHAN/README.md

 # NOTE
 Actually to load or to run the model you need a file called *openface_nn4.small2.v1.t7* You can download by using this link: https://github.com/pyannote/pyannote-data/blob/master/openface.nn4.small2.v1.t7

+For age and gender detection you need .prototxt and .caffemodel file respectively. *Create those files or search them*

 ## Prerequisites
 - Python 3.8.1